Posted On April 4, 2020

 - Water regularly.

-- Spinach can tolerate the cold; it can survive a frost and temps down to 15ºF (-9°C).
+- It can tolerate the cold; it can survive a frost and temps down to 15ºF (-9°C).
 (See local frost dates) Young spinach is more tender; cover if cold temps are in the forecast.

 - Leaf Miners: Radishes attract leaf miners away from spinach.
 The damage that the leaf miners do to radish leaves doesn’t prevent the radishes from growing underground.